 Why do I keep getting yeast infections?!
 Is there anything I can do to prevent them?

-Unfortunately, there’s no quick-fix to preventing yeast infections forever.
-It’s most effective to take a holistic approach to bringing your body into balance.
-Simple steps like wearing cotton underwear and avoiding tight, synthetic clothes and any scented products around the vagina can make a big difference.
-Diet and lifestyle can also be contributing factors–yeast thrives on sugar, so try limiting sweets and eating lots of healthy foods with probiotics (like yogurt) to introduce more “good” bacteria into your body.
-Adding a probiotic supplement to your regimen can also help, especially if you’ve been taking antibiotics.
-Also be sure to avoid douching and always wipe from front to back when using the bathroom.
+It’s most effective to take a holistic approach to bring your body into balance.
+Try wearing cotton underwear.
+Avoid tight, synthetic clothes, scented products around your vagina and douches.
+Diet and lifestyle can also be contributing factors.
+Yeast thrives on sugar, so try limiting sweets and eating lots of healthy foods with probiotics (like yogurt) to introduce more “good” bacteria into your body.
+Adding a probiotic supplement to your regimen may also help, especially if you’ve been taking antibiotics.
+If you’re interested, ask your health care provider if they would recommend taking one.
+Also be sure to always wipe from front to back when using the bathroom.

 While it’s rare, it is possible for people with penises to get yeast infections.
 If you’re having sex with a penis-haver, your partner may have a yeast infection and not know it, passing it back to you when you have unprotected sex.
 Make sure that your partner does not have any symptoms of a yeast infection.
 These may include small white spots, redness, or a dry rash.
 If so, they should get treated similarly to people with vaginas: with an antifungal cream or prescription antifungal pill.
 In addition, if you’re treating your yeast infections with a cream, having penis-in-vagina sex may actually keep the medication from staying put and doing its job, so consider avoiding having penetrative sex until your yeast infection has cleared.

 A version of this post was originally published September, 2016.